MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/index.md

 - [**Kindle edition (325Mb)**](https://aka.ms/xamebook/mobi)

-You can also [download individual chapters](#download-chapters-and-summaries) as PDF files.
+You can also download individual chapter summaries as PDF files.

 ## Samples